 Right Here, Right Now – The Reality of Recovery in the Modern World

+Are there really medications that can cure addiction?
+No. At least not yet.
+We can hope and dream that one-day modern science will create a magnificent pharmaceutical concoction that will make addiction disappear like smoke in the wind –but that day has not yet come.
+Until then, we have to stick to what works.
 First, let’s take a minute to talk about what doesn’t work.
 Punishing someone for having a drug or alcohol problem is never the solution for treating addiction.
 Although millions of people across the United States are currently serving jail time for having a drug or alcohol addiction, there is no shame or guilt to be had for people with a substance abuse problem.
 If you have an addiction to drugs or alcohol, compassionate and effective care if available.
 You can stop feeling bad about yourself and set your sights on the road to recovery.
 You are not a bad person who needs to be good.
 You are a sick person who needs to get well.

 Behavioral Intervention –The Only Proven Method of Recovery